 Don’t wait to buy everything until the last minute.
 Do it when you’ve got a five-minute break at work.

 Log on and do some online shopping in the evenings.
-Try not to leave it until December, you want to try to have all your gifts bought before then.
+Try not to leave it until December, you want to try to have all your gifts bought by the beginning of November.

 Get the wrapping done